 And Rowling ultimately proved me right.
 At least in the basics.

 Here we had a man, who, as a child seems to have endured a family life which appears to have been classically abusive.
 From what little we saw of his recollections, there was a real possibility of his coming under attack by either emotional, verbal or, quite possibly, but not necessarily, physical means, or all three, at his father’s whim (if the bullying, hook-nosed man in his memory was indeed his father, which is still the most likely reading).
-If his father stuck around — which we had no way of knowing until practically the end of DHs.
+That is, if his father stuck around — which we had no way of knowing until practically the end of DHs.
 We didn’t know whether the glimpse we saw was typical of his upbringing, or if it was a single, memorable incident, but there was at least that one incident and it was memorable.

 What is more, acto Rowling’s statements on the subject (if we can believe those), he was probably not sent to a Muggle primary school even if he was brought up in a Muggle town.
-The social isolation from other children can’t have helped.
+The resulting social isolation from other children can’t have helped.
 We’d also been given strong hints that his family’s financial status wasn’t of the sort which would have been likely to hire a string of tutors, so he was probably taught at home by a family member, as was the case with the Weasleys.

 My first line of thinking, before we knew that Snape was a literal halfblood, was that since it stands to reason that it isn’t always the mother who teaches the children in a wizarding household, if Severus was taught by his father, what kind of teaching style seems to be the sort by which he is most likely to have been given his lessons at home, given our only glimpse of the man?